Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 The Vast Majority Of Crime Is Not Reported To Law Enforcement

 Does this mean that FBI statistics are invalid?
-No. Their trend lines are historically accurate regardless of the numbers counted, but there is current disagreement with trend lines when compared to the National Crime Victimization Survey.
+No. While the great majority of crimes are not reported, their trend lines are historically instructive regardless of the numbers counted, but there is current disagreement with the trend lines when compared to the National Crime Victimization Survey.

-Please understand that the vast majority of crimes are NOT known to law enforcement which means that crimes reported to the police (as offered by the FBI) provide a very small subset of crime, which is why the US Department of Justice created the National Crime Victimization Survey over 50 years ago to measure all crime (except homicides-you can’t interview dead people).
+Please understand that the vast majority of crimes are NOT known to law enforcement which means that crimes reported to the police (as offered by the FBI and others) provide a small subset of crime, which is why the US Department of Justice created the National Crime Victimization Survey over 50 years ago to measure all crime (except business crimes and homicides-you can’t interview dead people).
+People younger than age 12 are not included.

-For example, approximately 80 percent of all crimes are property offenses, and, according to the Bureau of Justice Statistics, only 30 percent of those are brought to the attention of the police.
+For example, approximately 70 percent of all crimes are property offenses, and, according to the USDOJ’s Bureau of Justice Statistics, only 30 percent of those are brought to the attention of the police.

-The FBI offers reported crime, not all crime, yet the great majority of media and public crime discussions will solely focus on FBI data.
+The FBI offers reported crime, not all crime, yet the great majority of media and public crime discussions will solely focus on FBI data, which provides ethical challenges.

 46 percent of violent victimizations were reported to police in 2021, higher than in 2020 (40%) per the Bureau of Justice Statistics.